HaleyMS/azure-network-protocols/README.md

 <img src="https://i.imgur.com/vl0ei0K.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 For the first steps to this project I created two seperate virtual machines in Azure.
 One with a of set up of Windows 10 Pro and the other with Ubuntu Linix.
-Once the machines were set up, I was able to obtain the public IPv4 Address use remote desktop to log onto to VM1 (Virtual Machine 1 with Windows 10 setup).
+Once the machines were set up, I was able to obtain the public IPv4 Address and use remote desktop to log onto to VM1 (Virtual Machine 1 with Windows 10 setup).
 </p>
 <br />